 Applying Cognitive Psychology to Enhance Educational Practice

-The primary goal of this research, which is funded by the James S. McDonnell foundation, is to promote learning and memory performance within educational contexts through the investigation of principles in cognitive psychology.
+The primary goal of this research is to promote learning and memory performance within educational contexts through the investigation of principles in cognitive psychology.
 Studies address issues of transfer-appropriate and material-appropriate processing between encoding and retrieval.
 Applying tests in order to enhance learning and determining the desirable amount and timing of feedback regarding an individual’s memory performance are methods that are currently under investigation.

 The overlying theme of “desirable difficulties,” first introduced by Robert Bjork (1994), is also explored through manipulations in the spacing of learning events and the study schedule produced by interleaving various to-be-learned items, such as English-Swahili translated word pairs or prose materials.
 Interleaving occurs when a to-be-learned target item is initially presented and followed by different to-be-learned items prior to the target’s subsequent presentations.
 An interleaving schedule used during the presentation of a painting matched with the name of the artist has been shown to lead to better performance on later recognition tests when compared with a massing presentation schedule in which each painting and artist name was presented back-to-back, with one presentation immediately followed by the next presentation of a different painting by the same artist (Kornell & Bjork, 2008).